shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 *ANS Wireless Co., Ltd., Bangkok, Thailand (August 2007)*

-- This involves with the renovation project of its service called "Chicky Club".
+- Involves with the renovation project of its service called "Chicky Club".
-- It is discussion about web development with AJAX technique, performance improvement, optimization and security.
+- Provide consultancy in web development with AJAX technique, performance improvement, optimization and security.

 Part-time Contributions to Open-source Projects
 ===============================================